Are you a textile technique addict?

 Have you ever looked at a stunning piece of textile art beautifully presented against the crisp white wall of a gallery and thought Wow!
 How did she do that?
-How did that artist develop such mastery over her techniques?
+How did that maker develop such mastery over her techniques?
 How does she manage to speak so clearly through fibre in a voice that feels fresh and exciting?

 And as you’re standing there at that exhibition in awe of the masterpiece before you, you tell yourself, I just wasn’t born with natural ability.
 My work will never have the impact of this piece.
 I’m just not good enough.

-The truth is this: That artist you so admire is probably no more innately talented than you or me.
+The truth is this: That maker you so admire is probably no more innately talented than you or me.
 But… (and this is important)… they know something you don’t know.
 It’s a secret that transformed the process of a textile artist very close to my heart and set her free to push the boundaries of her techniques.
 And it could just do the same for you!

 How Sue Stone found her flow

 Disclaimer: Sue Stone is my mum and I’m very proud of her as you’re about to find out!

 Now I may be biassed (did I mention she’s my mum?), but I think Sue Stone’s visual identity strengthens with each new piece she makes.
 Which probably explains why she’s enjoying such acclaim as a textile artist.